 Davis pulled out his D3 and held it up, sparks beginning to fly from its screen.
-"Hang in there, buddy!" he shouted.
-"This ain't over yet!"
+"Hang in there, buddy!" he shouted, "this ain't over yet!"

 Exveemon shimmered and Paildramon flashed into existence, making Kokytomon briefly veer away.
 He spread his wings with a metallic click, grabbed his Desperado Blasters and emptied round after round into the sky.
-Just like Garurumon's fireball, though, the bullets bounced off Kokytomon's slick flesh without any effect.
+Just like Garurumon's fireball, though, the bullets bounced off its slick flesh without any effect.
 As Kokytomon dove at him, he tried to stab it with his pikes, but the hellish manta flew up at the last second, somersaulted and came straight down, loosing another barrage of missiles.
 Paildramon caught one in his back and crashed down through the docks into the water, which erupted in a depth charge that destroyed three piers and sent a miniature tidal wave in all directions.
 Mimi screamed and covered her head as it rained water, stone and wood.
 "It's too much!" she cried.

-Palmon growled, feeling as helpless as ever.
-If she could have turned into Lillymon, she would have taught that monster a thing or two!
+Palmon growled, feeling as helpless as ever; if she could have turned into Lillymon, she would have taught that monster a thing or two.

 Davis gnashed his teeth.
 There was no way he was going to let that thing fly back over town when it was so pissed off.
 He pulled out Ken's Digivice with his free hand, squeezing both machines like he wanted to turn them into diamonds.
 "Paildramon!" he shouted at the top of his lungs.
 "Stop it!"

 Both Digivices sprayed sparks and belched white smoke, and Paildramon was enveloped in golden light.
 He flew straight upwards and, in a sudden explosion of wind, the lofty Imperialdramon appeared.
-Tai and Izzy both looked the mammoth dragon over with awe and confusion.
+Tai and Izzy looked the mammoth dragon over with awe and confusion.
 When Davis was furious, Paildramon became Imperialdramon, but when he wanted to protect the city, Paildramon also became Imperialdramon.
-How did Davis get the same Digivolution when he was in such different mindsets?
+How did he get the same Digivolution when he was in such different mindsets?

 Imperialdramon shot forward and around, and Kokytomon screeched as he intercepted it over the first block.
-"You shall not harm the people of this city," the dragon rumbled, its humming cannon drowning out the police sirens below.
+"You shall not harm the people of this city," the dragon rumbled, its humming cannon drowning out the sirens below.
 "To the sea with you!"